Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Discussion

-We recommend model averaging if the best model is not undoubtedly the best.
-Instead of trying to interpret pairwise LOO-CV comparisons between all model pairs, we can follow \citet{Yao2018stacking} and compute model weights using 1) LOO-CV differences, 2) LOO-CV differences plus related uncertainty handled with Bayesian bootstrap (use of normal approximation gets complicated with many models), or 3) LOO-CV based Bayesian stacking. \citet{Yao2018stacking} show that taking into account the LOO-CV uncertainty improves the LOO weights, but Bayesian stacking performs even better.
-The results by \citet{Yao2018stacking} are for model averaging, and there is a need for further research on interpretation and derivation of properties of these weights in model comparison.
-Both LOO-CV weights have an issue that equal or very similar models get similar weights and dilute the weights of other models, making the interpretation of the weights in model comparison more difficult.
+\para{Model averaging} If one of the models is not clearly the best, and the aim is the best prediction (no need for model selection), model averaging can be used. \citet{Yao2018stacking} compare model weights using 1) LOO-CV differences, 2) LOO-CV differences plus related uncertainty handled with BB (normal approximation gets complicated with many models), and 3) LOO-CV based Bayesian stacking. \citet{Yao2018stacking} show that taking into account the LOO-CV uncertainty improves the model averaging with LOO weights and performs better than model selection with plain LOO-CV and marginal likelihood, but Bayesian stacking performs even better.
+LOO-CV weights have an issue in that similar models get similar weights and dilute the weights of other models, making the interpretation of the weights more difficult.
 On the other hand, Bayesian stacking weights are optimised for predictive model averaging, and the interpretation of weights is also non-trivial \citep[see discussion and examples in][]{Yao+etal:2021:hierstacking}.

-In the case of a large number of models, we do not recommend using cross-validation directly for model selection, as it is likely that the model selection induced overfitting and bias is non-negligible \citep[e.g.][]{Piironen+Vehtari:2016}.
-Considering the related uncertainties would likely lead to a case of having a large number of models with none of them being obviously the best.
-In such cases, we instead recommend using projective predictive model selection \citep{Piironen+Vehtari:2016,piironen2020projective}.
-The projection predictive model selection also includes a pairwise comparison of some of the projected models to the reference model, which can be made using cross-validation.
-In such a situation, the results of this paper are also useful.
+\para{Model selection and many similar models} As the normal approximation for the predictive performance difference uncertainty of similar models can be miscalibrated, \citet{McLatchie+Vehtari:2024:selection_bias} propose in the case of many models to examine the distribution of the performance estimates for all the models and use order statistics for estimating and correcting potential selection induced bias.
+They discuss the connection between $\elpdHat{\Md}{\y}$, $\seHat{\Md}{\yobs}$ and the LOO weights for model selection.
+They compare their proposed approach to the use of $\elpdHat{\Md}{\y}$ and $\seHat{\Md}{\yobs}$, which has similar performance and also avoids overfitting in model selection, even though $\seHat{\Md}{\yobs}$ is likely to be underestimated in the case of similar models.

+\para{Projection predictive model selection} Further stability in variable selection can be obtained using the projection predictive method \citep{Piironen+Vehtari:2016,piironen2020projective,McLatchie+etal:2025:projpred_workflow}, as it has lower variance than LOO-CV.
+One key part of the projection predictive method is the use of $\elpdHat{\Md}{\y}$ and $\seHat{\Md}{\yobs}$ to select the smallest projected model along the search path, which has similar predictive performance as the full reference model.
+The projective predictive method has been shown to outperform many other model selection methods \citep{Piironen+Vehtari:2016,piironen2020projective,McLatchie+etal:2025:projpred_workflow}.